 Jason Jenn is an interdisciplinary multimedia artist.
 He wears many hats as a performer, writer, director, producer, designer, video editor, creative consultant, and avowed protean-of-many-trades.
-Jason combines various sensory delights – words, sounds, music, movement, video, and other visual forms – for stage, screen, and gallery exhibition.
+Jason enjoys combining various sensory delights – words, sounds, music, movement, video, and other visual forms – for stage, screen, and gallery exhibition.

+His work often reexamines familiar archetypes and themes of universal interest with a fresh, revelatory perspective.
+His work aims to engage the mind as well as the heart, often mixing humor with tragedy, and are frequently infused with socio-political and/or queer empowered themes.
 As the Troubadour Trixter he engages in sharing provocative, uplifting, and imaginative ideas and storytelling.

-His work reexamines familiar archetypes and themes of universal interest, engaging the mind as well as the heart, balancing humor with tragedy.
-They are frequently infused with socio-political and/or queer empowered themes with the potential to resonate with everyone.

-Jason was born and raised in a rural community in Iowa surrounded by farm fields, forests, rivers, and gentle rolling hills.
+Jason was born and raised in rural Iowa surrounded by farm fields, forests, rivers, and gentle rolling hills.
 He received a BA double majoring in Film & Media Production and Theatre Arts from the University of Iowa.
-He moved to Los Angeles in 1998 and spent several years working in the Hollywood film and television industry art departments eventually venturing out into his own consulting and creative arts company ReEvolutionary Productions in 2001.
+He moved to Los Angeles in 1998 and spent several years working in the Hollywood film and television industry art departments eventually venturing out into his own independent consulting and creative arts company ReEvolutionary Productions in 2001.